 Information on untidy land, what remedies the Local Planning Authority has, and a copy of the best practice guidance.

-From a community point of view, tidy gardens and land mean an area looks well cared for making people feel safe in that neighbourhood.
+From a community point of view, tidy gardens and land mean an area looks well cared for which makes people feel safe in that neighbourhood.
 If untidy sites are left, they become worse and the area starts to feel neglected and unsafe.
 Untidy sites are rarely dangerous to public health but they will be an eyesore, which means it is detrimental to the local amenity.

 The council can serve an ‘amenity’ notice on the owner of any land or building which is in an unreasonably untidy condition and we consider has an adverse affect on the amenity of the area.
 This is done under section 215 of the Town and Country Planning Act 1990 (as amended).